Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Further robustness checks of the results

 \subsection{Robustness against uncertainty in the ringdown start time}

 We also checked that our results are robust against the choice of the ringdown start time.
-Figure~\ref{fig:Time} shows the posterior of $\ell$ in dynamical Chern-Simons gravity infered from the GW150914 ringdown signal, assuming the ringdown signal starts at $9M_z$ (dashed-dotted), $10M_z$ (solid) and $11M_z$ (dotted) after the time when the amplitude $h_{+}^2 + h_{\times}^2$ is peaked.
-The 90-\% confidence intervals on $\ell$ obtained assuming the ringdown phase starts at $9 M_z$, $10 M_z$, and $11 M_z$ are 52.9 km, 53.6 km, and 53.7 km, respectively.
+Fig.~(\ref{fig:Time}) shows the posterior of $\ell$ in dynamical Chern-Simons gravity infered from the GW150914 ringdown signal, assuming the ringdown signal starts at $9M_z$ (dashed-dotted), $10M_z$ (solid) and $11M_z$ (dotted) after the time when the amplitude $h_{+}^2 + h_{\times}^2$ is peaked.
+The 90-\% credible upper limits on $\ell$ obtained assuming the ringdown phase starts at $9 M_z$, $10 M_z$, and $11 M_z$ are 52.9 km, 53.6 km, and 53.7 km, respectively.
 All posteriors are consistent with each other, indicating that our results are robust against difference choices of the ringdown start time, provided that the non-linearity has been well subsided and a reasonable signal-to-noise ratio is able to be recovered by the choices.